 How Do Your Stimulus Payments Affect Your Taxes?

-Most Americans received stimulus payments in April and December, and most Americans are getting ready to do their income tax filings.
+Most Americans received stimulus payments in April and December, and many Americans are still filing their income taxes.
 And at least a few of these people are worried that they now have to pay taxes on that money.
 After all, some stimulus programs in the past have been taxable.

 But guess what?
 The stimulus payments are not taxable income.
 They are structured as tax rebates, so they are neutral to your income tax filings.
 Ignore the stimulus and do your taxes as usual.